PMassicotte/gtrendsR/README.md

 ## Using gtrendsR behind a PROXY.

-If you want to use gtrendsR behind a proxy, especially with NTLM authetification mode, you need to set the proxy parameters using "setHandleParameters" function
+If you want to use gtrendsR behind a proxy, especially with NTLM authentication mode, you need to set the proxy parameters using "setHandleParameters" function

 ### Example

 ``` {.r}
 library(gtrendsR)

 gtrendsR::setHandleParameters(user="xxxx",password="*******",domain="mydomain",proxyhost = "10.111.124.113",proxyport = 8080)
 res <- gtrends(c("nhl", "nba"), geo = c("CA", "US"))
 ```